vladmandic/face-api/README.md

 ## Note

-I don't plan to maintain a separate distribution of face-api, this is only a temporary repository to use latest available face-api with latest available tensorflow/js.
+I don't plan to maintain a separate distribution of **face-api.js**, this is only a temporary repository to use latest available face-api with latest available tensorflow/js as original face-api.js is not compatible with tfjs 2.0+.
 If original repository is updated, this one will become obsolete.

 ## Differences